 Method 1: Screenshot your iPhone's photographs and then compress them.

-Despite the fact that it may seem odd, it works.
-If you only need a few or very few compressed photos, taking screenshots of these pictures on your iPhone could serve as a quick and practical alternative.
+Even though it may seem odd, it works.
+If you only need a few compressed photos, taking screenshots of these pictures on your iPhone could serve as a quick and practical alternative.
 If necessary, resizing a photograph before sending it to friends, family, or coworkers is an efficient approach to conserve your limited cellular bandwidth.